mlanza/logseq-style-carousel/README.md

 ## Query Settings

-Define queries to select matching blocks and dynamically mark the their DOM elements with class names.
-Your custom stylesheet can use these.
+The queries settings can be use to complement toggle buttons or independently to facilitate custom stylesheet effects impossible without Style Carousel.
+Matching blocks are dynamically marked with class names in the DOM.

 * `query` — Datalog query which returns blocks.
 Inputs are noted with positional placeholders such as `{0}` or `{1}`.
 * `inputs` — Optional query input(s).